 I sat in the tent and had my breakfast of oatmeal and a nice herbal tea along with a couple gulps of orange juice I still had from when I stayed in Faith, SD.
 I could see my bike:

-Once I got things loaded up I had the first setback of the dayL the liner in one glove and become inside out and I got tired of trying to refit it so switched to my lightweight mesh gloves.
+Once I got things loaded up I had the first setback of the day as the liner in one glove became inside out and I got tired of trying to refit it so switched to my lightweight mesh gloves.
 It’s not that cold so they were fine.

 The first task of the day is to get gas and then do a tour of the town.
 First a photo of the water tower.

 I’ll have to say, while I like living in a large city with all the amenities, Blue Earth has a really nice feel and I liked the look of it.
-It has a nice and very clean downtown and many of the homes are wood framed and some craftsman and Victorian style.
+It has a nice and very clean downtown and many of the homes are wood framed with some craftsman and Victorian style.
 There is a train that runs through the town and one would get used to its whistle and even adds a nice ambiance to the town.
-When I looped the eat side of the town I saw a huge building and it turned out to be a Seneca canning plant.
+When I looped the east side of the town I saw a huge building and it turned out to be a Seneca canning plant.
 They are probably doing applesauce or other products there.
 I’ll have to look that up but I’m pretty sure it’s a big employer in the town.

-The route today is to a campground, Illiniwek Forest Reserve on the Mississippi across from Davenport, Iowa, just north of Rock Island, IL.
+The route today is to a campground, Illiniwek Forest Reserve, on the Mississippi across from Davenport, Iowa, just north of Rock Island, IL.
 The Google navigator tool was set to get there and to avoid highways (freeways) and so it took LOTS of backroads.
 I was traveling on the dark blue line.

 I would ride 5-20 miles on one road, turn left and do 5-20 miles on another road, repeat, repeat, repeat, doing a sort of zig-zag heading me basically southeast.
 This took me past miles and miles of corn fields that look plowed but maybe not yet planted.
 Here are some random shots from along the way.

 I stopped for gas in Radcliffe and it was the least expensive gas I’ve seen: $3.05/gallon.
 My bike runs on regular which is a good thing since that’s all that I’ve seen available.
-At this station a guys faithful dog was along for the ride as he visited.
+At this station a guy's faithful dog was along for the ride as he visited.

 The route dumped me on 80 miles of US 30 which was like riding The Slab except that there was occasional cross traffic.
 There wasn’t much joy in this.
 In Tipton, Iowa I pulled off for lunch.
-I wanted a salad a piece of bread so it was a veggie sandwich at Subway with some lemonade.
+I wanted a salad and a piece of bread so it was a veggie sandwich at Subway with some lemonade.
 It really hit the spot.
-When I left there, that navigation software routed me back to Hwy 30 the long way so I got some backroads that had a few curves.
+When I left there, the navigation software routed me back to Hwy 30 the long way so I got some backroads that had a few curves.
 Finally.

 They have wi-fi here that is slow but it works so I’m hoping to get this posted today if my photos ever make their way from my phone to the cloud and down to the iPad I’m writing on.